GeoscienceAustralia/interactive-maps/README.md

 mvn clean package

 This will generate gamaps.war in the target folder.
-This can then deployed to your application server.
+This can then be deployed to your application server.